Kdecherf/blog.kdecherf.com/content/blog/2013-02-12-elasticsearch-human-readable-search-with-curl-and-python/index.markdown

+---
+title: "xrandr+udev: hotplug an external screen no matter which output it is"
-Title: ElasticSearch: Human readable search with cURL and Python
+title: "ElasticSearch: Human readable search with cURL and Python"
-Date: 2013-02-12 14:25
-Category: Blog
+date: 2013-02-12T14:25:00+01:00
+tags:
-Tags: elasticsearch
+- elasticsearch
+---

 At Clever Cloud, we use LogStash and ElasticSearch to index and make search on your logs.
 Since geeks are in love with command-line stuff, I made a little script to prettify the output of ES searches according to the LogStash fields.